uwsbel/autonomy-toolkit/_sources/tutorials/using-the-development-environment/README.md.txt

 This tutorial focuses on the Autonomy Research Testbed (ART) for description purposes.
 You will therefore need to have cloned the [autonomy-research-testbed](https://github.com/uwsbel/autonomy-research-testbed) repository.
 ATK is not specific to ART, this is simply used to help explain the API.

+Furthermore, it is assumed `docker` is available and used.

 ## Setup

 Beyond installing the packages outlined in [prerequisites](#prerequisites), there is not much setup that is necessary.
 The `autonomy-toolkit` package provides tools for easily spinning up containers and attaching to the development environment within Docker.